WELCOME! Please read all of the information on this page before you click on the link to start your online check in process!

 Additional Information re.
 Frequently Asked Questions

-Funding from Home Government: If you receive funding from your home government and need to have your tuition/fees billed to your home government, you MUST take a copy of the billing authorization to Sara Williams in the University Bursars Office, 113 Criser Hall, in order for this to be processed.
+If you receive funding from your home government and need to have your tuition/fees billed to your home government, you MUST submit your copy of the billing authorization to the Bursar’s office.
+See THIRD-PARTY SPONSOR OVERVIEW for more information.

-Computer Lab/Printing: If you need to print something, you can use any computer printing station on campus, such as in the Library and the Reitz Union, with your UFID card.
-If you do not have your card yet, you may still be able to use the on-campus computer printing stations with your GatorLink email account.
+If you need to print something, you can use any computer printing station on campus, such as in the Library, which has color printers for printing your I-20, and the Reitz Union, with your Gator1 card.
+If you do not have your Gator1 card yet, you may still be able to use the on-campus computer printing stations with your GatorLink email account.